huggingface/simulate/README.md

 - `Rectangle`
 - `Circle`
 - `StructuredGrid`
+- ... (see the doc)

-Most of these objects can be visualized by running the following [example](https://github.com/huggingface/simulate/tree/main/examples/objects.py):
+Many of these objects can be visualized by running the following [example](https://github.com/huggingface/simulate/tree/main/examples/objects.py):
 ```
 python examples/basic/objects.py
 ```